Pointwise estimates and exponential laws in metastable systems via coupling methods: The random field Curie--Weiss model

 \subsection{Local recurrence}

-Before starting the proof of \eqref{intro.11}, let us verify that the hypothesis \eqv(intro.10) holds for the RFCW model.
-Specifically, let us define the metastable set $\bA_\d\subset \G_n$ as the ball, with respect to the Hamming distance, of fixed radius $\d N$, $\d>0$, centered on a local minimum $\bm^*$ of $F_{\b,N}$.
-Let $A_\d\subset\cS_N$ be the corresponding microscopic metastable set and denote by $\t_{\bm}$ the first hitting time of the set $\cS^n[\bm]$.
-With this notation we have:
+Before starting the proof of (\ref{intro.11}), let us verify that the hypothesis (\ref{intro.10}) holds for the RFCW model.
+Specifically, let us define the metastable set $\bA_\delta\subset\G_n$ as the ball, with respect to the Hamming distance, of fixed radius $\delta{N}$, $\delta>0$, centered on a~local minimum $\bmm^*$ of $F_{\beta,N}$.
+Let $A_\delta\subset\cS_N$ be the corresponding microscopic metastable set and denote by $\tau_{\bmm}$ the first hitting time of the set $\cS^n[\bmm]$.
+With this notation, we have the following lemma. \begin{lemma} There exist $\delta>0$ and $c_1>0$ such that, for all $n$ large enough, $\s, \s'\in A_\delta$,